marciogualtieri/MagicSquares/README.md

 This app was developed using Python 3.6.3.

-If also have Python 2 in your system, you might need to run the following command instead:
+If you also have Python 2 in your system, you might need to run the following command instead:

     python3 -m "nose" -vv --nocapture

-That's to be sure you are running the app using Python 3.
+That's to be sure that you are running the app using Python 3.

 You should get the following output: